chartjs/Chart.js/docs/axes/cartesian/README.md

 | `padding` | `number` | `0` | Padding between the tick label and the axis.
 When set on a vertical axis, this applies in the horizontal (X) direction.
 When set on a horizontal axis, this applies in the vertical (Y) direction.

 ### Axis ID

-The properties `dataset.xAxisID` or `dataset.yAxisID` have to match the scale properties `scales.xAxes.id` or `scales.yAxes.id`.
+The properties `dataset.xAxisID` or `dataset.yAxisID` have to match to `scales` property.
 This is especially needed if multi-axes charts are used.

 ```javascript
 var myChart = new Chart(ctx, {